moveOverRover/Blue-mote/README.md

 # Blue-mote
 This contains my the stl files, code, and media for my bluetooth remote project.
-But has more recently been taken over by my adventures of creating an android application to replace the remote.
+But has more recently been taken over by my adventures of creating an android application to replace the remote (please do have a look at that, its pretty cool).

 I started this project well over a year ago and it taught me alot, certainly more than I want to write in this read me.
 Visting the code of each project version will provide a more deeper dive into the challanges and victories I found.